tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.3 Features and Types of Fixed-Income Securities/_index.md

 ### Yield to maturity
 The yield to maturity is the annual return on a bond that is held to maturity.

+### Bonds Denominations
+Bonds can be purchased only in specific denominations.
+Normally, an issue designed for a broad retail market is issued in smaller denominations, the most common being $1,000 and $10,000.
+Larger denominations may be issued to suit the preference of investing institutions, such as banks and life insurance companies.
+These denominations may be worth millions of dollars.

+### Bond Pricing
+A bond trading at a quoted price of 100 is said to be trading at par (i.e., at face value).
+A bond trading below par - at a price of 93, for example - s said to be trading at a **discount** (i.e., based on the index of 100, the bond is trading at 93% of face value).
+A bond trading above par - at a price of 107, for example - is said to be trading at a **premium**.
+Market interest rates, relative to the coupon on a bond, are a key determinant of the price of a bond.

+### Bond Yields
+A bond yield represents the amount of return on the bond.

+There are several types of yields, including yield to maturity.
+The interest income that you earn on a bond divided by its face value is another type of yield.
+We can also determine the current yield on a bond by dividing the coupon income by the current market price.

+While the coupon income on a bond stays constant over its term, yield and price fluctuate day to day.